Denver Seminary: Accreditation

-Academics

-Denver Seminary offers Master of Divinity (MDiv), Master of Arts (MA), Counseling, and Master of Theology (ThM) degree programs, as well as Doctor of Ministry (DMiN) and Doctor of Philosophy in Counselor Education and Supervision degrees.
-They also offer graduate certificates that can be earned together with a degree or separately.
+The seminary adheres to the National Association of Evangelicals Statement of Faith; students are required to sign the NAE statement of faith.

 Theological stance

-The evangelical theological stance of Denver Seminary is captured by the words of the late chancellor Vernon Grounds:
+The evangelical theological stance of Denver Seminary is demonstrated by the words of the late chancellor Vernon Grounds:

 Here is no unanchored liberalism, freedom to think without commitment.
 Here is no encrusted dogmatism, commitment without freedom to think.
 Here is a vibrant evangelicalism, commitment with freedom to think within the limits laid down in Scripture.

 This statement was first used by Grounds to stake out Denver Seminary's theological position in the midst of conflict between moderately conservative and ultra-conservative factions of the Conservative Baptist Association that eventually led the ultra-conservative faction to withdraw from the CBA and found the Conservative Baptist Fellowship (CBF).
 Grounds, formerly the academic dean of fundamentalist Baptist seminary in New York state affiliated with the General Association of Regular Baptist Churches, eventually became a key spokesperson for the evangelical movement that attributes its roots to the writings of Carl F. H. Henry.
 Under his leadership, Denver Seminary became firmly rooted in this theological camp.